 If you are HIV-negative, HIV medications also help you stay that way: If your sexual partner is living with HIV and taking effective HIV medications (the medications have suppressed the virus in their body), they cannot transmit HIV to you or anyone else through sex.
 Using condoms or other barriers, or taking PrEP (pre-exposure prophylaxis — a daily medication for HIV prevention) can also keep people HIV-negative, whether or not the partner's HIV is suppressed.

-What keeps the HIV epidemic going are social and economic barriers to getting HIV treatment and care.
+What keeps the HIV epidemic going are social and economic barriers to getting HIV testing, treatment and care.
 Misinformation, stigma, and criminalization surrounding HIV continue to make it harder for people with HIV to live their fullest lives.
 Some of those barriers certainly exist in prisons and jails, but there are also many things you can do to take care of your health while incarcerated (inside, locked up).
 Learning as much as you possibly can about HIV and connecting with people who are also living with HIV are two key steps to staying well.

 If you are in prison or jail, you have the right to HIV care and treatment.
 The Eighth Amendment of the US Constitution guarantees this right, and the institution you are in is supposed to honor it.